pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Invest in developmentâ€”prepare successors well
 - Plan for emergenciesâ€”be ready for the unexpected

-The succession planning you do today will determine whether your dynasty survives for 365 years or ends with your generation.
+The succession planning you do today will determine whether your Legacy survives for 365 years or ends with your generation.
 Invest the time and effort to plan well, and you'll create a legacy that extends far beyond your lifetime.

 In the next chapter, we'll explore estate planning integrationâ€”how to coordinate your succession plans with comprehensive estate planning to maximize wealth preservation and minimize taxes.